 From Pyramid to Barrel-Shape Organisational Structure

 Across industries, organisations are constantly reviewing and changing their organisational structure to meet evolving business needs.
 Instead of a pyramidal shape, more organisations are moving towards building a barrel-shape organisational structure with a large middle group.
 This is partially due to the fact that companies have reduced recruitment efforts.
-And it is due to the trend to hire mid-level people – experienced people – who do not need to go through the painful learning phase after their graduation.
+And it is due to the trend to hire mid-level people – experienced people.
+They do not need to go through the painful learning phase after their graduation.

 Going forward, many of our traditional assumptions about the course of a person’s lifetime career will not hold any longer.
 Workforce availability and the need for workforce will not match any more.
 For example, there will be too few “higher” level positions to provide everyone in the workforce with sufficient opportunities for variety, learning or increased compensation – particularly as the new generation cohorts become more eager for frequent change and less willing to remain in one position for extended periods of time.

 If you overlay the changing demographic patterns with the changing nature of value creation – the growth in knowledge-based work – our common parameters around time and job design come into question.
 Most jobs today are still described in terms of a unit of time – a 44-hour workweek or an eight-hour day.
 In Singapore, the majority of people are now employed in service industries; and already more than half of those are knowledge employees, paid for writing, analysing, advising, counting, designing, researching and countless related functions, including capturing, organising and providing access to knowledge used by others.
 Time-based jobs make little sense for these employees.
 Who is to say how long it will take an individual to write a report, conduct an analysis or produce a piece of software?